 Timetable for Research Projects

-Dates for meetings will be circulated to the college community at the beginning of each semester.
+Dates for full board meetings will be circulated to the college community at the beginning of each semester.
+IRB meetings may also be held on an as-needed basis, depending on need.
+These meetings will be announced to the campus community as well.
 Principal Investigators may be invited to, or may request to attend, IRB meetings to discuss their proposals.

 Research proposals requiring Full Board review should be submitted at least two weeks before the committee meeting.
 Any proposal in need of full review that does not meet this deadline will be reviewed during the next scheduled meeting.